sgmurphy/wordpress-plugins/testimonial-slider-and-showcase/README.txt

         1. Select the style for writing the author’s name, author’s bio, rating, and social, all of which let you set the color, font size, weight, and alignment.
         1. Choose the overall testimonial style, including color, font size, font style, weight, and alignment.

-3. Now, summon the shortcode in the page or post you want it to go using Gutenberg or Elementor addon.
+3.Now, use the shortcode in the page or post you want it to go using Gutenberg or Elementor addon.
 Alternatively, just copy the shortcode and paste it on the page or post.

 == 🏆 Available Testimonial Fields ==